ps2alerts/stack/README.md

 #### Deployment

 Deployment is currently manually done by Maelstromeous.
-Upon merge into `master`, commands are:
+Upon merge into `master`, run `./sync-to-ceres.sh`

-- Grafana: `scp -r monitoring/grafana/ server@10.0.5.2:/home/server/docker/ps2alerts/production/files`
-- Prometheus: `scp -r monitoring/prometheus/ server@10.0.5.2:/home/server/docker/ps2alerts/production/files/prometheus`